jnhyatt/noiz/README.md

 Note that some artifacting (not quite tiling) does happen at excessively large scales.
 But that's not a big deal in practice.
 (Ever wonder why the far lands exist in minecraft?)

-For perlin noise, `noiz` is generally faster for 2d and 4d but `libnoise` just beats it for 3d.
+For perlin noise, `noiz` and `libnoise` tie for 2d; `noiz` is faster for 4d but `libnoise` just beats it for 3d.
-This is likely also due to the difference in rng methods, and the same quality issues, etc apply here too.
+This is likely also due to the difference in rng methods, and the same quality issues and benchmark blind spots apply here too.

 For simplex noise, `noiz` is the clear winner.
+Simplex is about half as fast as perlin for 2d, but it gets bette for higher dimensions, beating perlin in 4d.

-For Worly noise, the results vary greatly depending on use-case.
+For Worley noise, the results vary greatly depending on use-case.
 See for yourself.
 Worley approximate, if you're wondering, is a version of worley noise that is much faster but restricts the voronoi points to be only half as random as normal.
 This works great if you only need an approximation.